Bernie Sanders on Asian American & Pacific Islander Rights

-Bernie wants to stop businesses from exploiting international workers, but he doesn’t want to end guestworker programs when used appropriately.
-To this end, he cosponsored the H-1B and L-1 Visa Fraud and Abuse Prevention Act of 2007, which would increase increase protections for workers, close loopholes allowing companies to skirt regulations, and impose harsher penalties for violations of the law.
-This would reward companies who are following the law by cracking down on those that don’t.
+Bernie doesn’t want to end guestworker programs, he wants to stop businesses from exploiting international workers by rewarding companies who are following the law and cracking down on those that don’t.
+In 2007, he cosponsored the H-1B and L-1 Visa Fraud and Abuse Prevention Act, which would increase protections for workers, close loopholes allowing companies to skirt regulations, and impose harsher penalties for violations of the law.

-Also, in 2010, Bernie introduced the Increasing American Wages and Benefits Act which, among other provisions, would prevent companies from hiring recruiters who travel to foreign countries to seek, coerce, and commit fraud against potential workers.
+In 2010, Bernie introduced the Increasing American Wages and Benefits Act which would prevent companies from hiring recruiters who travel to foreign countries to seek, coerce, and commit fraud against potential workers.

 What about more explicit forms of exploitation?

-Sadly, labor and sex trafficking are still very common in our society, both domestically and abroad.
-In the U.S., the vast majority of victims of trafficking are immigrants.
-Internationally, American tourists are among the worst offenders when it comes to “sex tourism”, particularly in South Asian countries.
+Both labor and sex trafficking are very common, both domestically and abroad and its very profitable.
+At least 403,000 people in the United States are living in conditions of modern slavery.
+In the U.S. the vast majority of victims of trafficking are immigrants, many are children.
+Human traffickers prey on kids in the U.S. foster care system.
+Internationally, American tourists are among the worst offenders when it comes to “sex tourism” particularly in South Asian countries.

-Do our international trade agreements have anything to do with trafficking?
+Do our international trade agreements have anything to do with labor trafficking?

-Unfortunately, yes – particularly labor trafficking.
+Unfortunately, yes – particularly labor trafficking which forces 40.3 million people into modern slavery.
 For decades, Bernie has warned that our pro-corporate free trade policies feed into human rights abuses in the labor supply chain, and he has taken steps to eliminate U.S. involvement in every instance.

-Following this hearing, Bernie worked with Rep. Barney Frank (D-MA) in drafting an amendment to Title 22 of the United States Code which outlines the U.S. government’s positions on foreign relations.
-The amendment, titled §262p–4p: Encouragement of fair labor practices, requires the Treasury Secretary to screen all potential borrowers for workers’ rights abuses and to submit an annual report to Congress detailing the human rights records of all borrowing countries.
+Following this hearing, Bernie worked with Rep. Barney Frank (D-MA) to draft an amendment, §262p–4p: Encouragement of Fair Labor Practices, which requires the Treasury Secretary to screen all potential foreign borrowers for workers’ rights abuses and to submit an annual report to Congress detailing the human rights records of all borrowing countries.

 What has Bernie done more recently to end U.S. involvement in worker exploitation?

-Overall, Bernie has co-sponsored at least 15 labor trafficking bills, all of which died in committee.
+Overall, Bernie has cosponsored at least 15 labor trafficking bills, all of which died in committee.
 One of the most notable pieces of legislation was the Decent Working Conditions and Fair Competition Act of 2007.
-A Senate Hearing took place directly before this bill died, in which Bernie said:
+In a Senate hearing, Bernie said:

-Bernie acknowledges the importance of international trade and pushes for fair regulations that benefit all, but he has consistently opposed free trade deals like the TPP which ship American jobs overseas to countries with no respect for workers’ rights.
+Bernie acknowledges the importance of international trade and pushes for fair regulations that benefit all, but he has consistently opposed free trade deals like NAFTA and the TPP, which ship American jobs overseas to countries with no respect for workers’ rights.
 See our Trade issue page for more information.

-Bernie thinks that an economic system is broken when it caters to the greed of the super-rich while leaving middle and working class people behind.
-Our growing inequality has many causes, but of particular importance are an inefficient tax code that favor the extremely wealthy, repeated financial bailouts to large banks at taxpayers expense, and an electoral system that allows billions to be spent on lobbying and political campaigns.
-Bernie wants to reform each of these to curtail the overwhelming influence of wealthy interests in our society, and to overall rebalance our economy so that hard-working Americans have a fair chance at not just earning a living, but pursuing their dreams.
+The growing economic inequality in the U.S. has many causes, but of particular importance are an inefficient tax code that favor the extremely wealthy, repeated financial bailouts to large banks at taxpayers expense, and an electoral system that allows billions to be spent on lobbying and political campaigns.
+Bernie wants to reform each of these to curtail the overwhelming influence of large corporations and the ultra-wealthy, and to rebalance our economy so that hard-working Americans have a fair chance to not just earn a living, but to pursue their dreams.